Titanic-sized medical bill surprises cruising couple

 DaveJ

-9. Sylvia Said,
+9. Sylvia says:

 I know exactly how this couple felt.
 November 2009 my family and I went on a Victory cruise, on which my son got sick.
 A visit to the infirmary, some cough medication, and a bottle of acitaminophen cost us $320.